-Did you know you can find open seats in the Student Technology Centers and in campus computer labs via Google Maps?
+The end of the semester is always a busy time in the UITS Student Technology Centers (STCs).
+Do you know how to find open seats in the Student Technology Centers and in campus computer labs?

 We’re pleased to announce that you’ll be able to take advantage of fee-free workshops for the foreseeable future.